derek-zhou/liv/README.md

 * You write your emails in markdown, with instant html preview.
 * Automatically download or upload attachments in the bakground, at the same time when you write or read emails.

+LIV is not designed to cover 100% of the usercases.
+Although I use LIV 99% of the time, I still use terminal email clients (mu4e and mutt are both fine) for corners cases such as lloking at the raw message, or handling patches.

 ### Using LIV to handle mailto: links

 It is also possible to use LIV to handle mailto: links.
 All you need to do is to configure your browser to point the mailto: links to the following URL: